PeaceOloruntoba/DPERN-SchoolManagementSystem/README.md

-# DMERN-SchoolManagementSystem
+# DPERN-SchoolManagementSystem
-School Management System using DMERN Stack, using Blockchain Technology for some functionalities D - Django
+School Management System using DPERN Stack, using Blockchain Technology for some functionalities D - Django
 P - PostgreSQL
 E - ExpressJS